 Dependable Bankruptcy Attorneys for Portland Oregon

 In Northeast Portland our office is conveniently located in the Lloyd District on NE Holladay and NE 7th in the Liberty Centre approximately 2 blocks Southwest of the Lloyd Center mall and right on the NE 7th Max Station.
 If you are driving, we offer free parking with one hour validation in the Liberty Centre parking garage.

 We are determined to provide you with the highest level of customer service available.
 Our bankruptcy lawyers take client phone calls and appointments five days a week and in the evening hours, ensuring that we are always available to serve you.

 Hackett Law Firm offers reasonable flat fees and flexible payment options.
 We have four convenient locations and always offer a free initial consultation.
 At the consultation we will quote you a fee estimate for your case and discuss your payment options.
 Each of our Portland metro locations is conveniently located.
-Our Beaverton Bankruptcy Law Office, NE Portland, SE Portland, and Vancouver offices all offer free parking.
+Our Beaverton Bankruptcy Law Office, Portland and Vancouver offices all offer free parking.
 The top priority of our bankruptcy lawyers is to bring you relief from the burden of debt and harassing creditors.

 Chapter 7 Bankruptcy in Portland, OR